 Andy Olpin 20:11

-again, start in a single place, right?
-So what you want to do with zero trust is the goal is to reduce breaches against your data, it's to make sure that any data that gets out, it's properly protected, right, either encrypted or DRM protected, right.
+Again, start in a single place, right?
+So what you want to do with zero trust is the goal is to reduce breaches against your data.
+It’s to make sure that any data that gets out, it's properly protected –– right? –– either encrypted or DRM protected, right?
 So if you're told to do something like that, you know, some executive comes to you and tells you to boil the ocean and implement zero trust.
 And that kind of stuff has happened to me.
 So that is a very realistic scenario.
 Figure out first what data needs protecting the most.
 I know, if your organization does a lot of credit card transactions, PCI data might be a good place to start.
-I might say, All right, well, the PCI systems are over here.
+I might say, “Alright, well, the PCI systems are over here.
 And they're segmented off.
-But let me make sure none of my users are doing something stupid recording credit card numbers and putting them up in the cloud, right.
+But let me make sure none of my users are doing something stupid recording credit card numbers and putting them up in the cloud, right?
 So I can start implementing that.
-The other thing you can start doing is checking for clouds that users might be using, you don't know about, right?
+The other thing you can start doing is checking for clouds that users might be using that you don't know about, right?
 This seems like kind of a no brainer.
-But it's also something we've lived with for a while, since the advent of things like Dropbox and Google Drive where your end user environment is such that maybe your users want to share something with somebody outside the organization, you haven't as an enterprise IT organization deployed something that lets them do that.
+But it's also something we've lived with for a while, since the advent of things like Dropbox and Google Drive, where your end user environment is such that maybe your users want to share something with somebody outside the organization and you haven't as an enterprise IT organization deployed something that lets them do that.
 So they say, hey, I'll just throw this up in my personal Dropbox and send you the link.
 So you need to start getting a handle on that as well.
-Even before we start talking about putting all these protections and policies over your existing cloud environments, maybe you want to start by getting an inventory of what cloud environments your users you're using, because sometimes that can give you some really good insights.
-We've seen in many cases where I'll go into an organization and you'll start gathering data, either from the endpoints or from the network equipment about what clouds are in use.
-And you'll find entire departments where some director authorize the purchase of a Dropbox business license with no input from it.
-And their teams are all sharing stuff like crazy over Dropbox, and you've got no central management, you've got the auditing, you don't have the same single sign on multifactor protections that you really want.
+Even before we start talking about putting all these protections and policies over your existing cloud environments, maybe you want to start by getting an inventory of what cloud environments your users are using, because sometimes that can give you some really good insights.
+We've seen in many cases where I'll go into an organization and you'll start gathering data, either from the endpoints or from the network equipment, about what clouds are in use.
+And you'll find entire departments where some director authorized the purchase of a Dropbox business license with no input from it.
+And their teams are all sharing stuff like crazy over Dropbox, and you've got no central management.
+You've got the auditing.
+You don't have the same single sign-on multifactor protections that you really want.
 So helping to find stuff like that can be a great first place to start.

 Hank Schless 22:17

-Got it?
-All right.
+Got it.
+Alright.
 Well, Andy, I'm sure you and I could go on forever.
-We could we could, we definitely could.
+We could, we could.
+We definitely could.
 But thank you so much for joining us today.
 Really appreciate your insight as always on this stuff.
-And I hope that everyone listening found as much value in this as I did, Andy, thank you again for joining us.
-Thanks very much, Hank, always and for everyone else.
-You can always find the latest from lookout on our email@example.com and also follow us on Twitter and we hope that you enjoyed the conversation and we'll talk to you again soon.
-Thanks
+And I hope that everyone listening found as much value in this as I did.
+Andy, thank you again for joining us.
+You can always find the latest from Lookout on our blog at blog.lookout.com and also follow us on Twitter and we hope that you enjoyed the conversation and we'll talk to you again soon.
+Thanks.